bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 represent computations described by an IR, and the terms are eventually rewritten into terms that name specific machine instructions.
-We can think of each term as having a denotational value that that *is* that program value.
+We can think of each term as having a denotational value that *is* that program value.
 Then, any rewrite is correct if it preserves the denotational value of the term.

 In other words, terms are just values, and rules specify alternative ways to compute the same values.
 We might have rewrite rules that correspond to common algebraic identities (`a + b` == `b + a`, and `a + 0` == `a`), for example.
-The main sort of rewrite rule, however, will be one that takes a machine-*independent* operator term and rewrites it into a machine-*dependent* instruction term.
+The main sort of rewrite rules, however, will be the kind that take a machine-*independent* operator term and rewrites it into a machine-*dependent* instruction term.
 For example:

 ```plain